 Keep all sessions positive, using lots of rewards.
 Any naughty behaviour should be ignored and taken as a sign that you are progressing to quickly for your dog.

 WHAT IF MY DOG WON’T PAY ATTENTION TO ME?

 For some dogs that are a little hyperactive, excited or perhaps anxious it can be difficult to get that calm state necessary for the counter conditioning to work.
 There are several things you need to work on here and in highly aroused and anxious dogs seeing a veterinary behaviourist can work wonders.

 Some additional tips to help your dog take direction from you include:

 - Work on wearing your dog out, a tired dog is a happy dog, so throw the ball, take your dog out for a 10km run or do your training right at the end of your normal dog-free walk.

 - Invest in a good quality head halter to give you some extra control, this is particularly good if you don’t have time to train your dog to heel.
 Some general manners on the leash can work wonders.

-- Read up on some basic obedience training or the ‘Learn to Earn’ program by Dr. Sophia Yin.
+- Read up on some basic obedience training or the ‘Secrets to Dog Training‘ program by Dan Stevens.
 The idea is to teach your dog to follow the leader (that’s you!).

 - For anxious pets, having lots of consistent direction from you, using reward-based training can be essential to make them feel more secure.
 Throughout the day ask your dog to sit and reward calm, obedient behaviour.
 The more you reward the ‘good’ behaviour and ignore the ‘bad’ behaviour, the more likely it is that the good things will become more common.